 [Bean - "Yeah!
 I think it's just the fact that you want to separate this conversation from the one you've been having for the last ten minutes."]

-[Next, they will collect a piece of unpainted aluminum tubing -the shiny tube Pete is about to collect - and the TV camera.]134:22:42 Bean: Okay, wait a minute.
+[Next, they will collect a piece of unpainted aluminum tubing - the shiny tube Pete is about to collect - and the TV camera.
+This is the item "AL (for 'aluminum') Tube Sample", one up from the bottom of CDR-15.]134:22:42 Bean: Okay, wait a minute.
 Be around there in a minute.
 Look at how all that stuff fractured and fell on the ground.

 134:22:51 Conrad: Yeah.
 The paint flaked off.